xavierallem/Summary1/README.md

 Please follow this [guide](git_basics.md) to git

-Optional : To learn more about git, Check ou this [guide](https://rogerdudler.github.io/git-guide/)
+Optional : To learn more about git, Check out this [guide](https://rogerdudler.github.io/git-guide/)

 ## Step 2(b) : Learn how to use Gitlab
 We do all our work inside Gitlab.